Ex-Mente/auxi.0/MAKING-RELEASES.md

 ## Git Branching Strategy
 The two main branches in `auxi` are `develop` and `master`.
 The `master` branch contains the latest release available on PyPi (pip install auxi).
 The `develop` branch contains the most up-to-date work that includes all the additions and changes from completed issue branches merged into `develop` since the latest release.

 For a new release, a release branch must be created from the develop branch.
 Once this is done, the release is feature frozen, and it will not be influenced if further issue branches are merged into `develop`.
-To maintain this feature fronzen status, the release branch must not be updated or rebased from `develop`.
+To maintain this feature frozen status, the release branch must not be updated or rebased from `develop`.
 The release branch must be tested and checked against `auxi`'s standards.
 (See the STANDARDS.md file) Once all bugs and shortcomings are fixed, the release branch may be merged into the develop and master branches.
 Each release on the master branch must be tagged with the release number.

 ## Release Procedures